Mission

 - Serve as a forum where future research directions in Arctic satellite remote sensing are discussed.

-The RSWG work programme for 2022
+The RSWG work programme for 2023

-- Establishing EO and RS researcher forum
+- Establishing and testing EO and RS researcher forum on the SIOS website

 - Copernicus relay activities, Copernicus user forum activities, facilitating outreach and training activities